keithbriggs/CRRM-2.0/doc/sphinx_source/index.rst

 CRRM is carefully designed to be very fast and to be able to handle large systems.
 It achieves this by a novel compute-on-demand mechanism, whereby internal data is only computed when needed.
 Moreover, only data which is known to have changed, normally because of User Equipment (UE) movement, is actually computed.
 The system knows internally what has not changed and thus does not need to be re-computed.

 CRRM builds on the previous projects `AIMM-simulator <https://github.com/keithbriggs/AIMM-simulator>`_ by Keith Briggs, and `Cellular Reference Model <https://github.com.mcas.ms/apw804/CellularReferenceModel>`_ by Kishan Sthankiya, especially for pathloss models.
 However, CRRM has a completely new and much more efficient internal design and a new API, and essentially is a new project.
+Further technical documentation is at `<https://arxiv.org/abs/2511.02692>`_.

 Authors
 ^^^^^^^